leocdi/Smokey-Sense/README.md

 # SmokeySense - CS2 External Cheat (v1.0 BETA)

 **SmokeySense** is my custom built external cheat for Counter-Strike 2 (CS2).
 I crafted this from the ground up as a passion project, disguising the entire thing to run as stealthily as possible by using a fake Windows process named `Microsoft.COM.Surogate`.
 Yeah, you read that right, it blends right into your system like it's part of the OS.
-No sketchy injections, just clean, read only memory access to keep things safe and undetectable (as much as possible, anyway – use at your own risk!)
+No sketchy injections, just clean, read only memory access to keep things safe and undetectable (as much as possible, anyway, use at your own risk!)

 This is version **1.0 BETA**, so expect some updates soon.
 I built everything myself, custom memory reader, entity manager, offset grabber from public A2X sources.
 No third party libraries, no dependencies, just pure C# .net 4.8 and WinAPI calls.
 It's lightweight, performant, and even runs on a Steam Deck (more on that below)...